caendesilva/hyde-large-example-site/_docs/the-pool-of-tears.md

 ---
+navigation:
     priority: 120
     category: Chapters
     label: The Pool of Tears
 ---

 # Chapter II - The Pool of Tears